ARMmbed/mbed-os/spm/doc/INTRO.md

 * **source_files** is the list of source files containing the partition's code.
 * **heap_size** sets the heap size for platforms that have an isolation level of 2 and higher.
 * **secure_functions** is the list of the partition's secure functions with their properties.
 * **extern_sfids** defines a dependency to other Secure Function (referenced by SFID).
-If the manifest does not specify the access between a partition (acting as client) and a secure function (acting as server), then the client is not be able to send any messages to the secure function.
+If the manifest does not specify the access between a partition (acting as client) and a secure function (acting as server), then the client is not able to send any messages to the secure function.

 For example: